florisheyvaert/zombees/README.md

 - Report issues and unclear steps
 - Suggest improvements or additional images
 - Contribute to guides
+- Suggest new tools

-Contributions are welcome — open a PR or start a discussion via GitHub Issues.
+Contributions are welcome — start a discussion via GitHub Issues.

 ---

-## Contact
-For quick questions or to share guide assets, open an issue.
-You can also find me on GitHub via my profile.

----

-Thanks for checking out Zombees Guides — let's build a helpful companion and a friendly community around it!
+Thanks for checking out Zombees Guides — let's build a helpful companion!